 - Improved regulatory compliance.
 Cloud solutions providers ensure regulatory compliance in terms of security, including industry-specific standards.
 By managing your own server, you take regulatory compliance into your own hands.

 - Highly scalable.
 If you feel as though you may need to deploy additional resources in the future, a cloud solution simply makes sense.
 Rather than having to invest in future infrastructure upgrades, you can simply pay for the resources that you need.

 - Protected against data loss.
 Data breaches and data loss are incredibly costly to the modern business.
 A cloud solution will provide syncing and redundant backups to ensure that your data is never lost.

 - Improved reliability.
 With a cloud service, you’re guaranteed a certain amount of uptime.
-With an on-premise server, you have to guarantee a certain amount of uptime.
-Not only does this mean that your on-premise server may not be as reliable, but it also means that you’ll need to pay a team to ensure that it’s always up and available.
+With an on-premises server, you have to guarantee a certain amount of uptime.
+Not only does this mean that your on-premises server may not be as reliable, but it also means that you’ll need to pay a team to ensure that it’s always up and available.